nicodinh/potluck/readme.md

   * The local video.
 Placed in the bottom left corner of the conference.
 Changes size to match the aspect ratio of the remote user.
 - `.pl-remote`
   * The remote video.
 Stretches to fill the conference.
+- `.pl-absent`
+  * The remote video has this class when no one has connected yet, or when someone leaves after connecting.
 - `.pl-no-audio, .pl-no-video`
-  * These elements exist inside the remote video when there's no audio and/or no video available.
+  * These elements exist as children of each video when there's no audio and/or no video available, with the text 'No Audio' or 'No Video'

 ### Development